Quick Start: Aggregate Tables

 save time and effort to bring customer name in as a lookup.

-For more detailed information, please see Aggregate Tables.
+For more detailed information, please see Aggregate Tables, (in the Tables article).